hugo082/DBStatisticBundle/README.md

 ### Graph actions

 You can set different actions on your graph by adding them in your `config.yml` file.
-This action send to your custom method in `paramters`.
-Some defaults methods takes this `parameters` into account to custom the result (like scale).
+Thess actions are computed end injected into your graph object.
+Some defaults methods takes these actions into account to custom the result (like scale).
+For the `select` action type you must configure a `default` choice.

     graphID:
         actions:
-          - {id: actionId, title: actionTitle}
+            - {id: actionId, type: button, title: actionTitle}  # type : 'button' | 'select'
+            - {id: datescale, type: select, choices: [ {id: week, title: Week},
+                    {id: day, title: Day},
+                    {id: month, title: Month, default: true},
+                    {id: year, title: Year}
+                ]
+              }

 ### Graph scale

 You can create a scale for your graph.
-To do this, you must set the scale to your data and compute them with graph `parameters`.
+To do this, you must set the scale to your data and compute them with graph action.
-All scale item have an `action_id`, and this item are choose when `parameters` contains his action.
+All scale item have an `action_id`, and this item are choose when it is the value of action.

 After setting all your data, you must compute them to take scale in consideration.